-EU public procurement law has emerged as a major area of practice for EU lawyers, bolstered by the increased use of PFI contracts, the introduction of new enforcement procedures in 2009 and a growing volume of cases before the European and Member State courts.
+EU public procurement law has emerged as a major area of practice for EU lawyers, bolstered by the introduction of new enforcement procedures in 2009 and a growing volume of cases before the European and Member State courts.
 This module offers a comprehensive grounding in the EU regime.
 It covers:

 No previous knowledge of the subject is required.